Offer letters

 URI

-Letterheads are document templates that can be used to generate attachments to offers.
+Letterheads are document templates used to generate attachments for offers.
+The generation workflow includes the following steps:

-Fetching a list of the Letters is usually not useful for the API consumers.
-The GET requests are only offered for the sake of completeness.
+Fetching a list of offer letters is usually not useful for API consumers.
+The GET requests are provided only for the sake of completeness.

 GET List offer letters